GivAlz/wtprompt/README.md

 Remark:

-- To speed up the loading times the JSON is not validated: check if it is properly formatted.
+- To speed up the loading times the JSON is not validated: pass the flag `validate=True` or use the function `validate_json` to check your json file.
 - Currently lazy loading is not supported for JSON files.

 ### Prompts in-Code